taijiweb/dc-controls/README.md

 # dc-controls
-  some builtin controls and directives for domcom
+  some controls and directives for domcom

   accordion, autoWidthEdit, blink, combo, dialog, splitter, triangle